sailfish009/bsdf/README.md

 ## Status

-Thinks are taking shape quickly, but at this point I still take the right to change the spec without notice (e.g. #9).
+Things are taking shape quickly, but at this point I still take the right to change the spec without notice (e.g. #9).
 Once I've collected some initial feedback, the spec will be stable (before 2018 at the latest).
 There are a few tasks left (#7) before I'll shout about BSDF from rooftops.